AtteKarppinen/GrindTutorServices/README.md

 # Grind Tutor Services

 # Pull Requests
-When a feature is finished, make a pull request to Dev branch
+When a feature is finished, make a pull request to Front-End branch

 # Team C - Team Members